Sam Glenfield: Waterford

 On 25 July 2024, Glenfield signed for League of Ireland Premier Division club Waterford on loan until the end of their season in November.
 On 26 November 2024, it was announced that Glenfield would join Waterford on a permanent basis ahead of their 2025 season.
+On 7 November 2025, Glenfield came off the bench to score the winner in a 2–1 victory over Bray Wanderers in the 2025 League of Ireland Premier Division Promotion/Relegation play-off at Tolka Park, to preserve his side's place in the Premier Division.

 International career

 Glenfield has represented Northern Ireland at under-16, under-17, under-18 and under-19 levels.